 Can a casino be removed from the Blacklist?

 As we said in the intro, adding a fraudulent scam casino to our blacklist is a last resort action.
 It’s not something we enjoy doing, and we only wish we didn’t need a blacklist of not trusted casinos at all.
 However, in the interest of protecting the reputation of legit, trusted and licensed operators, as well as in the interest of all the players out there who deserve better than being scammed, we’ve created this wall of shame.

 To answer the question in the headline; Yes, it’s certainly possible to be removed from our list of Blacklisted Casinos.
 However, since we take all possible precautions before adding a scam casino to the list, the likelihood of being removed is slim.
 We will have to take this on a case by case basis as the fraud casinos blacklist keeps growing, and any operator is certainly free to contact us if they feel they have been treated unfairly.

 Avoid the lure of scam casinos and play it safe!

 We’ve now walked you through the many dangers that lurk out there in the underworld of bad operators and not trusted fraud casinos.
 The good news is that you can avoid all these traps rather easily, by simply sticking with legit, trusted and licensed operators.
 There’s no reason to ever register at a blacklisted casino, and you can always come back to this page if you are in doubt.

-We have more than 2,000 trusted, regulated and licensed casinos in our Catalog, and more than 700 of them are eligible to offer their services to United Kingdom players.
+We have more than 2,000 trusted, regulated and licensed casinos in our Catalog, and more than 700 of them are eligible to offer their services to US New Jersey players.
 We vet each and every new casino we take in carefully and thoroughly in the review process, and you can check our list of all the Best Online Casinos here.